capjan/markdown-util/Docs/Features/Linter/README.md

 ## Rules

 - Every Markdown file (page) must have a title (Headline 1) in the first line
-- Directory names must match the title of the index (README.md) file
+- [Rule 2](./Rule2/README.md) - Directory names must match the title of the index (README.md) file
+- [Rule 3](./Rule3/README.md) - Casing of internal links used in a markdown file must match the casing of the current machine